tulip-control/tulip-control/doc/index.rst

 ==================

 Welcome to TuLiP, the Temporal Logic Planning Toolbox.
-This user's guide is intended for people who are intersted in making use of TuLiP to synthesize reactive controllers for hybrid systems and perform related functions.
+This user's guide is intended for people who are interested in making use of TuLiP to synthesize reactive controllers for hybrid systems and perform related functions.

 Contents: